adrirubio/adrirubio.github.io/_posts/2025-05-18-improving-the-ai-pdf-reader.markdown

 <img src="/assets/img/shipwrecked/23.png" alt=""><br>

 This post documents the state of the AI pdf reader as of May 18, 2025<br>
-To see the current state of the pdf reader visit:
+To see the current state of the ai pdf reader visit:

 <a href="https://github.com/adrirubio/ai-pdf-reader">AI pdf reader github</a>